 The chart below can help you remember these few rules.

-Some nouns just don't follow any of the rules above when changing from singular to plural.
-I know, bummer.
 You'll have to memorize these or consult your good friend, Miss Dictionary, if you're unsure.

 Some nouns that end in -o add an -es.
 You'll have to check your dictionary to be sure of the spelling.